sebolsita/VR_MSc_4_Light_And_Sound__Swansea_Railway_Station_VR/README.md

 Remember, applications installed through SideQuest or directly via APK may not appear in your regular Oculus Quest library.
 Always check the 'Unknown Sources' list to find and run these apps.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
-## Usage
+## Features

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Space to show useful examples of how a project can be used.
+Additional screenshots, code examples and demos etc. Link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_